SphinxDB/Sphinx-Exploration/tools_and_infrastructure/tlsnotary.md

 # What is TLS Notary briefly?

-Data Provenance without Compromising Privacy, That is Why!
+Data Provenance without Compromising Privacy, is the main goal of the TLS notary.<br>
 The Internet currently lacks effective, privacy-preserving Data Provenance.
 TLS, also known as the "s" in "https" 🔐 to the general public, ensures that data can be securely communicated between a server and a user.
 But how can this user credibly share this data with another user or server without compromising security, privacy, and control?

 Enter TLSNotary: a protocol enabling users to export data securely from any website.
 Using Zero Knowledge Proof (ZKP) technology, this data can be selectively shared with others in a cryptographically verifiable manner.